-(11) Measures to improve further the energy performance of buildings should take into account climatic integration including adaptation to climate change, and local conditions as well as indoor climate environment and cost-effectiveness.
-These Image: Ima
+(11) Measures to improve further the energy performance of buildings should take into account climatic integration including adaptation to climate change, <□ and local conditions as well as indoor climate environment and cost-effectiveness.
+These including adaptation to climate change, <□ and local conditions as well as indoor climate environment and cost-effectiveness.
+These Those <> measures should not affect other requirements concerning buildings such as accessibility well as indoor climate environment and cost-effectiveness.
+These

 (12)The energy performance of buildings should be calculated on the basis of a methodology, which may be differentiated at national and regional level.
 That includes, in addition to thermal characteristics, other factors that play an increasingly important role such as heating and air-conditioning installations, application use of energy from renewable sources, $\Rightarrow$ building automation and control systems, smart solutions, $\Leftrightarrow$ passive heating and cooling elements, shading, indoor air-quality, adequate natural light and design of the building.
-The methodology for calculating energy performance should be based not only on the season in which heating $\Rightarrow$ or air-conditioning $\Leftarrow$ is required, but should cover the annual energy performance of a building.
+The methodology for calculating energy performance should be based not only on the season in which heating $\Rightarrow$ or air-conditioning $\Leftrightarrow$ is required, but should cover the annual energy performance of a building.
 That methodology should take into account existing European standards. $\Rightarrow$ The methodology should ensure the representation of actual operating conditions and enable the use of metered energy to verify correctness and for comparability, and the methodology should be based on monthly, hourly or sub-hourly time-steps.
 In order to encourage the use of renewable energy on-site, and in addition to the common general framework, Member States should take the necessary measures so that the benefits of maximising the use of renewable energy on-site, including for other-uses (such as electric vehicle charging points), are recognised and accounted for in the calculation methodology.

 (13) It is the sole responsibility of Member States ⇒ should ⇐ to set minimum requirements for the energy performance of buildings and building elements.
-Those requirements should be set with a view to achieving the cost-optimal balance between the investments involved and the energy costs saved throughout the lifecycle of the building, without prejudice to the right of Member States to set minimum requirements which are more energy efficient than costoptimal energy efficiency levels.
+Those requirements should be sot with a view to achieving the cost-optimal balance between the investments involved and the energy costs saved throughout the lifecycle of the building, without prejudice to the right of Member States to set minimum requirements which are more energy efficient than costoptimal energy efficiency levels.
 Provision should be made for the possibility for Member States to review regularly their minimum energy performance requirements for buildings in the light of technical progress.

 The objective of cost-effective or cost-optimal energy efficiency levels may, in certain circumstances, for example in the light of climatic differences, justify the setting by Member States of cost-effective or cost-optimal requirements for building elements that would in practice limit the installation of building products that comply with standards set by Union legislation, provided that such requirements do not constitute an unjustifiable market barrier.
 (14) Two-thirds of the energy used for heating and cooling of buildings still comes from fossil fuels.
 In order to decarbonise the building sector, it is of particular importance to phase out fossil fuel in heating and cooling.
-Therefore, Member States should indicate their national policies and measures to phase out fossil fuels in heating and cooling in their building renovation plans, and no financial incentives should be given for the installation of fossil fuel boilers under the next Multiannual Financial Framework as of 2025 2027, with the exception of those selected for investment, before 2025 2027, under the European Regional Development Fund and-on the Cohesion Fund.
-A clear legal basis for the ban of heat generators based on their greenhouse gas emissions or the type of fuel used should support national phase-out policies and measures.
+Therefore, Member States should indicate their national policies and measures to phase out fossil fuels in heating and cooling in their building renovation plans, and no financial incentives should be given for the installation of fossil fuel boilers under the next Multiannual Financial Framework as of 2025 2027, with the exception of those selected for investment, before 2025 2027, under the European Regional Development Fund and on their greenhouse gas emissions or the type of fuel used should support national phase-out policies and measures.